AdviseMI Host Site Application 2025-2026

 While advisers are able to support all seniors, they have a focus on a cohort of school-identified first-generation college-going students, student from low-income background, and students of color.
 Advisers also play a transformative role in their school buildings by helping foster a college-going culture and being a conduit to bring the resources of MCAN to the building.
 See here for a cohort development packet to help your school think about how the adviser will focus their efforts to get more students to college than would go without the intervention of a college adviser.

-AdviseMI asks high school partners to commit to participating in the program for a minimum of three academic years (2024-25, 2025-26, and 2026-27).
+AdviseMI asks high school partners to commit to participating in the program for a minimum of three academic years (2025-26, 2026-27, and 2027-28).
 At the end of three years, the school will work with MCAN to assess options for continuing in the program.
-AdviseMI cost share is $10,000 for year 1, $12,500 for year 2, and $15,000 for year 3 and beyond.
+AdviseMI host site contribution is $10,000 for year 1, $12,500 for year 2, and $15,000 for year 3 and beyond.
 To learn more about AdviseMI, visit here.

 Higher education partners